Snapp-Mobile/SnappTheming/Sources/SnappTheming/SnappTheming.docc/SnappTheming.md

 # ``SnappTheming``

+@Metadata {
+    @PageImage(purpose: icon, source:"logo")
+}

 Framework for parsing design theme declarations from JSON.

 ## Overview

 ![SnappTheming logo](Resources/logo.png)

 `SnappTheming` is a Swift framework designed to simplify the integration of dynamic design themes into iOS applications.
-Utilizing JSON declarations, the framework facilitates the extraction and application of various theming elements, including colors, fonts, gradients, and shape styles, directly into the application’s user interface.
+Utilizing JSON declarations, the framework facilitates the extraction and application of various theming elements, including colors, fonts, gradients, and shape styles, directly into the application's user interface.

 [Clone on GitHub](https://github.com/Snapp-Mobile/SnappTheming)